-PREFACE 7 The Berlin Republic: Reunification and Reorientation q Manfred Görtemaker ,,,,,, The Transformation Policy in East Germany - A Partial Success Story Karl-Heinz Paque 27 German Foreign Policy: Parameters and Current Challenges Eckart von Klaeden The Fall of the Berlin Wall and the European Integration 47 Global Politics and the Collapse of the Political West Divide: The Emerging New Global Landscape 61 EXTERNAL VIEWS Facing a Sobering Truth: France has Become One of Many 77 The Fall of the Berlin Wall: Effects on and Impressions of the United States 81 November 9th from the Russian Point of View Igor Maximychev 87
+PREFACE 7 The Berlin Republic: Reunification and Reorientation Manfred Görtemaker The Transformation Policy in Eastern Germany - A Partial Success Story Karl-Heinz Paque 27 German Foreign Policy: Parameters and Current Challenges 39 Eckart von Klaeden The Fall of the Berlin Wall and the European Integration 47 Ludger Kühnhardt Global Politics and the Collapse of the Political West Divide: The Emerging New Global Landscape Klaus Segbers 61 EXTERNAL VIEWS Facing a Sobering Truth: France has Become One of Many Jacqueline Hénard The Fall of the Berlin Wall: Effects on and Impressions of the United States Stanley R. Sloan November 9 th from the Russian Point of View

 The Fall of Berlin Wall in the Eyes of China: From the "Dramatic Changes in East Europe" to the "Unification of the Two Germany" 20 Years after the Fall of the Berlin Wall - A View from India Berlin Wall in My Mind 113 Kim Gi -Eun The Fall of The Berlin Wall: A Singaporean Perspective The Fall of the Berlin Wall: Perceptions and Implications for Australia The Wall Came Down!
 Hope Returned!
-The Impact of the Cold War and the Fall of the Berlin Wall on Southern Africa
+131 Estevão C. de Rezende Martins The Impact of the Cold War and the Fall of the Berlin Wall on Southern Africa